Dr. Vitenas’ Body Lift Recovery Guide

-Because it is such a major surgery, nearly all of my body lift patients have lots of questions about the recovery period.
-The recovery process for a body lift varies a bit depending on several different factors, so it’s important to understand what is and isn’t normal before the day of your surgery.
+Because it is such a major surgery, nearly all my body lift patients have lots of questions about the recovery period.
+The recovery process for a body lift varies a bit depending on several different factors: the area targeted, complications that may arise, and the patient’s overall health, so it’s important to understand what is and isn’t normal before the day of your surgery.
+That’s why it is recommended to have a family member or friend who can support you in understanding the recovery timeline and help you with postoperative care.

 I want you to have the smoothest and safest recovery possible.
-Of course, after your body lift, I will provide you with care instructions that are tailored to your needs.
-Our office will also be on hand to answer any questions.
+And for that, after your body lift procedure, I will provide you with care instructions that are tailored to your needs, including how to manage pressure on the incision sites while in bed.
+Our office will also be on hand to answer any questions regarding potential risks, swelling, and bruising.

 But, to give you an idea of the general recovery process, I’ll talk about specific tips that will help speed up your healing time.
-I will also give you an idea of what you can expect so you can get back to your life as soon as possible.
+I will also give you an idea of what you can expect so you can get back to your daily activities, work, and house chores as soon as possible.

 How Long Will It Take to Recover From A Body Lift?